All Episodes

 By the way, I love the term kids.

-Kids now extends to anybody at twenty-six, twenty-six.
+Kids now extends to anybody at 26.

-So like if you go into like if you're this is this is this is for you gals out there, if you if you say you want to take a bachelorette vacation in Rome, you buy a cheap air ticket to Rome, you go into a singles bar in Rome, and some smooth talking 37-year-old guy comes up to you and says, Ah, bellissima.
+If you say you want to take a bachelorette vacation in Rome, you buy a cheap air ticket to Rome, you go into a singles bar in Rome, and some smooth-talking 37-year-old guy comes up to you as, ah, Bellissima, you know, like Katrina, that's a nice name.

-Bellissima Catrina.
+Bellissima Katrina.

-And uh and she says, sure, whatever.
+And she says, sure, whatever.

 He's living at his parents' place in the same room with the same teddy bear wallpaper, although maybe he's painted over it by now, that he's lived in all his life.